No doubt you will have heard all about Birmingham on social media and from your out-of-town friends.

 The Prince of Wales, Moseley

-Seriously, there is nowhere in town at all to get a decent cocktail.
+Seriously, there is nowhere at all to get a decent cocktail.

 So don’t even try and have fun!
 It won’t work.